KOSASIH/pi-nexus-autonomous-banking-network/blockchain_integration/PiSure/README.md

 ## License

-PiSure is licensed under the MIT License.
+PiSure is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details.